EarlRamirez/snipeit_iso/README.md

 ## Snipe-IT Custom ISO

-Snipe-IT [Snipe-IT](https://snipeitapp.com/) is the best open source web-based inventory system that I have ever used.
+[Snipe-IT](https://snipeitapp.com/) is the best open source web-based inventory system that I have ever used.

-Spending some time on [gitter](https://gitter.im/snipe/snipe-it), it was observed that most of the new comers run into a few challenges when trying to get up and running with Snipe-IT
+Spending some time on [gitter](https://gitter.im/snipe/snipe-it) and [github](https://github.com/snipe/snipe-it/issues), it was observed that most of the newcomers run into a few challenges when trying to get up and running with Snipe-IT

 The goal of this project is to eliminate or limit this challenge by creating a customised ISO where Snipe-IT will be installed without the user having to get their hands dirty.

-However, if you don't want the hassel of updates, upgrades and faster turnover to your issues, it is highly recommended that you use the [hosted](https://snipeitapp.com/hosting) option provided by Snipe-IT
+However, if you don't want the hassel of updates, upgrades and will like faster turnover to your issues, it is highly recommended that you use the [hosted](https://snipeitapp.com/hosting) option provided by Snipe-IT

 -------
 ### Project Goal